 Often, triple-net leased properties have a single tenant with an excellent credit rating.
 These are large companies whose profitability and reputation provide little doubt that they will default on their lease payment.
 Common triple net lease tenants include companies like Walgreens, Starbucks, and Dollar General.

-Benefits and Risks of a Net Lease Investment
+Benefits and Risks of NNN Investment Properties

 - Income: The income produced by tenant rent payments can provide a similar stream of cash flow to a 10-year treasury’s interest payments, albeit with somewhat more credit risk.
 In addition, many leases have built in “escalations” that mandate regular rent increases over time.